 Our admissions process has been built to reveal this.
 In addition to strong motivation, you will need solid analytical thinking, as well as quick problem-solving and learning ability.
 These competences will be measured based on performance shown while solving two online games (Dotto and Curiosity) during the admissions process.
-Certain level of candidate’s profile match with benchmark profile is needed to be achieved in order for the candidates to be able to master the curriculum at an increased pace in 4 months.
+A certain level of the candidate’s profile match with the benchmark profile must be achieved in order for the candidate to be able to master the curriculum at an increased pace in 4 months.

 Yes.
 If you've already tried programming of any kind (online course, Green Fox Academy workshop) or if you already have a degree in any field.

 Absolutely.
 If you pass the admissions process we will keep your application on record and save you a spot for the upcoming and following courses.
 However, we cannot guarantee that the courses taking place afterwards will still be available for you due to limits in capacity.

 Unfortunately we do not because the admissions process requires a huge investment of energy, not just from the side of the applicant but also from our admissions team.

 Yes, but half a year must elapse between the two applications because we believe that this amount of time is needed to prepare for reinitiation of the process.

 No, but we are always transparent about the program.
 Our oldest student thus far was 46 years old at the time of the course and it was more difficult for him to prove that he was as capable of coping with a junior position as his younger colleagues.
 Our experience shows that it’s entirely up to you to consider how you will handle having a new career in a junior position after years of experience in another field.